georgemarselis-nvi/dhcpd/dhcpd.conf(5).md

 	subnet 192.168.10.0 netmask 255.255.255.0 { range 192.168.10.100 192.168.10.200; option routers 192.168.10.1; }

 You might have already guessed what these declarations might do.
 We will explain in more details further below.
 If you wish to read ahead, see ***dhcpd.conf-declarations(5)***

 ### Parameters

 Parameters are variables for various dhcpd options.
 Examples of parameters are the dhcp lease duration, wheather or not to provide addresses to unknown/not-pre-registered clients or the IP address of a gateway a client should use.
 The format of dhcpd.conf allows most parameters to be both global or local to a subnet and/or group, depending on the needs of the administrator.
 As we mentioned earlier, all declarations must end with a semicolon.

 Parameters must be stated before any actual use in a decleration, both globally and/or in a subnet/group decleration.
 DHCPD has either sane settings or does not require any parameter which is not already declared.
 Any options not specifically stated, are either inherited from ( reasonably reasonable) global parameters (MTU, for example) or ignored and not passed to the client.
 For example, if you do not include a ```option routers``` statement in your subnet decleration, it will create a router-less network declaration.
+Multiple declarations of the same parameter can be applied, but the effect depends on the scope.
+For example while there can be a global ```option routers``` parameter which can be overriden by a more specific-to-the-network instance, like so:

+	option routers 192.168.1.1;

+	subnet 192.168.10.0 netmask 255.255.255.0 {
+		range 192.168.10.100 192.168.10.200;
+		option routers 192.168.10.1;
+	}

+The clients which will not match any subnet described/declared(?) will inherit the global option.
+Otherwise any client on the 192.168.10.0/24 subnetwork will receive ```192.168.10.1``` as the network gateway.

 For a complete list of dhcpd parameters see ***dhcpd.conf-parameters(5)***.

 ### Declarations